SAREC-Lab/sUAS-UseCases/feedback.md

 We are eliciting human-drone interaction stories that include accounts of when “things went wrong”.

 For example in one of our stories, we were running maintenance in the lab and wanted the motors to spin.
-So we disabled GPS related arming checks, but forgot about this and later when flying outside the sUAS took off without GPS arming checks.
+So we disabled GPS related arming checks, but forgot about this and later when flying outside the UAV took off without GPS arming checks.
-In this case we realized something was wrong and immediately landed the sUAS -- unfortunately in a very hard landing.
+In this case we realized something was wrong and immediately landed the UAV -- unfortunately in a very hard landing.
 This was an example of human error which could have been addressed by following the mitigations prescribed in the preflight checks.
 If you have these kinds of ‘human-error’ stories, please share them through this [link](https://tinyurl.com/HumanDroneStories).